pixelstorm/Frontend-Development-Guidelines/README.md

 # Frontend-Development-Guidelines
 ### SCSS & CSS
 1. Use REMS for units and set the responsive scale on the html element.
-2. Dont use extend - it makes a mess in the css
+2. Dont use @extend - it makes a mess in the css
 3. Use CSS Grid and Flexbox for layout
 4. Use a BEM CSS metholodgy - we use BEM to keep our html markup simple.
 5. We dont use bootstrap or tailwind unless specified in the brief.